pscedu/psc-wpdocs/neocortex/developing-for-the-CS2.md

 * **Training:** this process requires multiple tasks to be running.
 A single task will be elected as coordinator, and all of the other tasks will stream the dataset into the CS-2 as workers.
 This is where the actual model training takes place.
 * **Evaluation:** this will make use of the trained model and evaluate the trained model.

 Now, validation and compilation jobs with CPUs can be done on both Neocortex (preferred) and Bridges-2, but training jobs with CS-2s have to be run from Neocortex because Bridges-2 does not have a way to start jobs on the CS-2 boxes.
 It is possible to run training and model inference jobs with CPUs/GPUs with Bridges-2.
-Please refer to Cerebras documentations for details (e.g., for [Tensorflow](https://docs.cerebras.net/en/1.6.0/tensorflow-docs/running-a-model/train-eval-predict.html) and [general software requirements and dependencies](https://docs.cerebras.net/en/1.6.0/getting-started/software-dependencies.html)).
+Please refer to Cerebras documentation for details (e.g., for [Tensorflow](https://docs.cerebras.net/en/1.6.0/tensorflow-docs/running-a-model/train-eval-predict.html) and [general software requirements and dependencies](https://docs.cerebras.net/en/1.6.0/getting-started/software-dependencies.html)).

 Then, for running any of these different modes, you will need to first connect to the Neocortex (preferred) or Bridges-2 login nodes.

-The specific steps for those two computing environments are shown below:
+The steps are:
 1. Connect via SSH.
-2. Set the Neocortex grant id to be used as your primary group.
+2. Set the Neocortex grant id to be used as your primary SLURM charge id.
 3. Switch to the directory with your code.
 4. Customize the config parameters and example scripts according to your code.
 5. Start a job via SLURM.